codyveladev/react-covid19-tracker/README.md

 # Basic Plan:

-1 Get covid 19 data from the NYT API
+1 Get covid 19 data from the NYT API <br />
-2 Process the data
+2 Process the data <br />
 - Might need to have an express server to do this API calls and process the data
-- Probably do not want to do this all on the front end.
+- Probably do not want to do this all on the front end. <br />
 3 Once the data is retrived from the API plot the data using a chart library.
 - For now we will use Chart.js